-Since they’ve gone public, along with it’s growing integration into every website and social network in the world, it’s becoming a force we cannot ignore.
-Everyone’s mom, grandfather, cousin, dog is on Facebook.
-It’s becoming a rich resource for finding current and new audiences.
-Everyone is on getting on board.
+Since they’ve gone public, along with it’s growing integration into every website and social network in the world, it’s become a force we cannot ignore.
+Everyone’s mom, grandfather, cousin, and dog is on Facebook.
+It’s become a rich resource for finding current and new audiences.
+Everyone is getting on board.

 HOW I BEGAN